gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-05/index.md

 This release fixes https://github.com/gruntwork-io/module-security/issues/89, where `fail2ban` was not correctly working on non-ubuntu instances.
 Specifically:

 - For CentOS and Amazon Linux 2, `fail2ban` installed `firewalld`. `firewalld` by default disallows all inbound access except for SSH, which leads to frustrating UX where you have to explicitly enable your web services running on the instance.
-Additionally, this behavior doesn't play well with docker clusters like ECS and EKS, where the service ports are dynamic.
+Additionally, this behavior doesn&apos;t play well with docker clusters like ECS and EKS, where the service ports are dynamic.
 This release fixes this behavior by updating `firewalld` to default to trust all traffic.
 See https://github.com/gruntwork-io/module-security/blob/master/modules/fail2ban/README.md#default-zone-for-firewalld-amazon-linux-2-and-centos for more info.
 - For Amazon Linux 1, the `fail2ban` configuration had a bug where it was not starting up correctly.
 This release fixes that so that `fail2ban` starts correctly.
 - For Amazon Linux 1, the default regex for searching for failed SSH attempts was incorrect for the messages actually emitted by sshd on the platform.
 This release installs updated regex rules that properly detect the failing messages.
 - For CentOS and RHEL, the `configure-fail2ban-cloudwatch.sh` script had a bug preventing execution.
 This release fixes that.